kosshi-net/voxplat/README.md

 but with a somewhat slow fragment shader.
 This is a real probelm with nearby voxels, so hybrid rendering is used: meshes for nearby, splatting farther away.

-No octrees are used, all voxels are stored in flat arrays, rle compressed when inactive.
-Level of detail is implemented by "mipmapping" visible voxels of a chunk.
-LOD kicks in at 1024 voxels away, far enough that single voxels are less than a single pixel in size at 1080p.
+All voxels are stored in flat arrays, rle compressed when inactive.
+Level of detail is implemented by "mipmapping" visible voxels of a chunk and grouping geometry by lod level to an octree-like structure to reduce draw calls.
+LOD kicks in at 1024 voxels away, far enough that single voxels are about a single pixel in size at 1080p.

 ### Textures?
 There was support a while back, see the album linked below.
 The splatter